 - Use verbal and non-verbal ways of reassuring.

 Some medicines can reduce dementia symptoms like memory loss.
-These medicines do not cure the damage in the brain, but they can help the patient by reducing the symptoms.
+These medicines do not cure the damage in the brain, but they can help the person by reducing the symptoms.
 However, most medicines given for behavior are anti-psychotics.
 Doctors may give anti-psychotics even when they are not needed.
 These medicines may not help all patients.
 They can even harm some patients.
-Anti-psychotics have been developed for mental health problems and are not suitable for persons with dementia.
+Anti-psychotics typically have been developed for mental health problems and are not suitable for persons with dementia.
 Side-effects are common and can be severe.

 Various Alzheimer’s Associations and other dementia bodies oppose the over-prescription of anti-psychotics.
 They say that non-drug care approaches should be tried first.
 They have guidelines of when to consider medicines.
 They discuss the side-effects and trade-offs involved.
 They also say that careful evaluation and regular review is needed if medicines are given.
 Note that some medicines that help persons with Alzheimer’s Disease (AD) can harm patients of Lewy Body Dementia (LBD).
 Unfortunately, it is common for persons with LBD to be misdiagnosed as having AD.